Hacker-UT/Data_Science/make-sense-of-census/README.md

 ### Approach taken to solve the problem

  The concepts of array indexing and slicing and its various vectorization functions should be clear.
-Masking is another important concept covered hereby.
+Masking is another important concept covered herewith.